 Test corrections have to happen before students retake a test.
 I have fallen into the trap of allowing students retake a test only for them to do the exact same or worse.

 If they didn’t master the material the first time, they will not master it the second time unless you provide additional tutoring and practice.
-I actually do not provide retake opportunities, as it is too much for me to organize and keep up with.
-Instead, shortly after students have taken a test, I spend a day in class going over corrections.
+I actually do not provide retake opportunities – I know my limitations and managing retakes is not for me.
+Instead, shortly after students have taken a test, I offer test corrections as an in-class assignment.

 My school uses a website (Illuminate) that allows me to see what percent of students mastered each skill, and it allows me to see what percent of students answered each question correctly.
-I use this information to guide my teaching as I decide which questions I need to go over whole group before students make corrections.
+I use this information to guide my teaching as I decide which questions I need to go over with the entire class.

 Model How to Correct Test Questions

+Similar to how you would model solving a problem, model how you would like students to complete their test corrections.
 When you model how you would like students to correct their test questions, you will receive far superior results or work.
-When I go over the most missed problem whole group, I provided an incorrect student example for the class to discuss the error that was made.
+When I go over the most missed problem with my whole class, I provide an anonymous incorrect student example for the class to discuss the error that was made.

 I then model exactly how their corrections should look to avoid many students just circling another answer choice and writing down that the mistake they made was that they guessed.
-I utilize the handful of 100s and As as student teachers, so they can help struggling students.
+I utilize the handful of 100s as student teachers, so they can help their classmates.

 Utilizing a skill Analysis